 This slow passage to plant-based is a clear call on farmers to take on the change themselves, or to at least diversify their operations— not only to meet regenerative outcomes, but to also angle towards an increasingly plant-based dominant market, with companies like Oatly and Impossible Foods taking the charge and globalizing rapidly.

-Meanwhile, Sarah Schaffner—Sustainable Agriculture Lead of Kellogg Foods, a comparative longtime forerunner in plant-based foods—says their 100+ year-old company’s strategy for climate positivity is a cautious one: keeping a sharp eye on brand collaborations, financial incentives, and where the slow yet promisingly lucrative carbon markets will lead the farmers in their supply chain, so as not to put all the risk on the farmer or their own business sustainability.
+Meanwhile, Kate Schaffner—Global Sustainability Manager at Kellogg, a comparative longtime forerunner in plant-based foods—says their 100+ year-old company’s strategy for climate positivity is a cautious one: keeping a sharp eye on brand collaborations, financial incentives, and where the slow yet promisingly lucrative carbon markets will lead the farmers in their supply chain, so as not to put all the risk on the farmer or their own business sustainability.

 “We fully recognize and hear from farmers who are in our supply chains, that opportunities to diversify income would be of interest,” says Schaffner of supplying from carbon farming, which would help launch Kellogg into the climate positive product sphere.